 For vaccines, the absence of an effect (e.g., no vaccine protection after vaccination has occurred) is also particularly relevant and should be reported in all cases.

-Health care professionals, physicians, dentists, veterinarians, dentists, midwives, pharmacists, druggists, and tradespeople who are authorized to manufacture medicinal products or engage in wholesale trade in medicinal products pursuant to the Gewerbeordnung 1994 (Trade, Commerce, and Industry Regulation Act) are required to report adverse drug reactions occurring in Austria to the BASG pursuant to the Arzneimittelgesetz (Medicinal Products Act) and Pharmakovigilanzverordnung (Pharmacovigilance Ordinance).
+Health care professionals, like physicians, dentists, veterinarians, dentists, midwives, pharmacists, druggists, and tradespeople who are authorized to manufacture medicinal products or engage in wholesale trade in medicinal products pursuant to the Gewerbeordnung 1994 (Trade, Commerce, and Industry Regulation Act) are required to report adverse drug reactions occurring in Austria to the BASG pursuant to the Arzneimittelgesetz (Medicinal Products Act) and Pharmakovigilanzverordnung (Pharmacovigilance Ordinance).

 Patients and relatives also have the option of voluntarily reporting suspected adverse drug reactions directly to the BASG.